eklitzke/hspresent/README.md

 move between slides, and hitting `q` or `Ctrl-C` quits the presentation.

 The file format is really simple right now.
 Slides are separated by lines consisting of the characters `--`.
+You can put the single character `.` on a line to demarcate a "split" frame.
+A split frame really creates a new frame with the contents of the previous frame copied at the front (this is similar to how beamer works).
 That's it.
 Here's an example presentation:
     the title of the first slide
     this is
+    .
     really cool
     --
     the title of the second slide